tfausak/thran/README.markdown

 - Array, boolean, character, function, integer, number, and string literals
 - Case expressions (`case _ of _`), including `if _ then _ else _`
 - Let expressions (`let _ in _`), including `_ where _`
+- Do notation, but you have to bring your own `bind`

 Currently Thran does not support: